eobermuhlner/java-microbenchmark/README.md

 Finding out how much time a code snippet takes to do it's job can be surprisingly difficult.

 This library hides all of the difficult and annoying parts.
+It will automatically
+- call the code snippet many times before measuring it (hopefully triggering JIT compilation)
+- call the code snippet multiple times in a single measurement (to enhance measurement granularity, especially for small code snippet)
+- measure multiple times
+  (to discard outliers and further enhance measurement granularity)
+- run multiple code snippets for comparisons
+- generate CSV file report
+- limit the measurement time to a specified allocated time
+- handle special cases
+  (for example code snippets that take very long to execute)

 ## Simple measurement